Steam Piping Tutorial

 Normal Water Line

 This is more commonly known as the Normal Water Level (NWL).
 This is where the boiler manufacturer would like to see the boiler water maintained for the best operation.
-The manufacturer will always give this dimension from the bottom of the boiler jacket or from the floor to the NWL desired.
+The manufacturer will always give this dimension from the bottom of the boiler jacket or the floor to the NWL desired.
 Pay attention to this as you are piping the boiler.

 Condensate Return